gitteh0754/scheck/README.md

 # Installation

+Download the correct installer or binary package for your OS, and then follow the steps below.

 ## Windows

 On Windows, all you have to do, is double click the installer, and restart your PC.